 While there are a variety of styles of sun shirts, for active pursuits in warm to hot temperatures, nothing really beats a lightweight, breathable hoody for maximum protection and keeping you cool—while adding minimal weight and bulk to your kit.
 This review spotlights the best sun shirt hoodies.

-I’ve tested these hoodies dayhiking, trail running, rock climbing, backcountry skiing in spring, and on backpacking trips from trails around Idaho to Zion, the Teton Crest Trail, the Grand Canyon, and other places where the sun sometimes gets too hot.
+I’ve tested these hoodies dayhiking, trail running, rock climbing, backcountry skiing in spring, and on backpacking trips from trails around Idaho to Zion, the Teton Crest Trail, the Grand Canyon, Wind River Range, High Uintas Wilderness, Ruby Crest Trail, and other places where the sun sometimes gets too hot.
 My experience includes over three decades of hiking, backpacking, climbing, and backcountry skiing, and more than a quarter-century of testing and reviewing outdoors gear and apparel as the lead gear reviewer for Backpacker magazine for 10 years and many years running this blog.

 Whatever your modes of play outdoors, I think you’ll find one of these sun hoodies ideal for you—plus you’ll find some at good prices now and links to online retailers below.
 The reviews are arranged from lightest to heaviest.
 Purchasing one of these hoodies through a link below supports my work on this blog (without costing you more).
 Thanks for that.